SolarSistim/Quickdash/README.md

 Quickdash will iterate over the "links" portion of board-data.json and display them in the order that they're in within the JSON file.

-- Name: The name of the category.
+- name: The name of the category.
 This is the part that will cause a category panel to appear.
 - title: The title of the link.
 This is what the link will apear as on the dashboard.
 - icon: The icon's filename.
 All icons are hosted at /assets/icons.
 - link: The link that you will navigate to when you click on it.
 Always opens in new tab.